-The beer market continues to grow in the pre pandemic year as well, but it decelerates by one percentage point along with the TV investment, which decreased in volume by 21% In 2020, the market leader increased its airtime 0% by 65% compared to 2019 and this led to anincrease of share of voice in category from 15% -20% to more than 24%.
+The beer market continued to grow in the pre-pandemic year as well, but it decelerated by one percentage point along with the TV investment, which decreased in volume by 21%.
+In 2020, the market leader increased its airtime 0% by 65% compared to 2019, and this led to an increase in the share of voice in the category from 15% -20% to more than 24%.

 The investment increase was among the main reasons for the market share increase of 1.8 p.p. compared to 2019, representing more than 77% of the two main competitors’ loss.

 The short spots gained in share in the last years as the TV channels were sold out.
-The maximum weight is reached in 2019, when the equivalent GRPs brought by the short spots of advertisers in the beer sector represented almost one quarter of the entire industry spend.
-In 2020 the short spots lost momentum, once the SOR of the TV channels decreased as some advertisers temporarily reduced their communication in summer.
+The maximum weight was reached in 2019 when the equivalent GRPs brought by the short spots of advertisers in the beer sector represented almost one-quarter of the entire industry spend.
+In 2020 the short spots lost momentum once the SOR of the TV channels decreased as some advertisers temporarily reduced their communication in the summer.

-As expected, the TV investment alone explains less than 10% of the total variation of the sales (the rest coming from promotions and other types of media investment).
+As expected, the TV investment alone explains less than 10% of the total variation in sales (the rest comes from promotions and other types of media investment).